 Identify the importance of communicating with the media in a manner to build trust.

-Discuss the importance of the following with communication: agency goals, onsite inspection staff, safety focus, risk informed, trustworthiness, limited knowledge on the subject.
+Discuss the importance of the following up with media communications: agency goals, onsite inspection staff, safety focus, risk informed, trustworthiness, limited knowledge on the subject.

 Discuss the importance of planning ahead and preparing well for communication with the media.